-Senator Mobina Jaffer represents the province of British Columbia in the Senate of Canada, where she chairs the Standing Senate Committee on Human Rights.
-Appointed to the Senate on June 13, 2001 by Prime Minister Jean Chrétien, she is the first Muslim senator, the first African-born senator, and the first senator of South Asian descent.
-Senator Jaffer also sits as a member of the Standing Senate Committee on Rules, Procedures and the Rights of Parliament, and the Standing Senate Committee on Legal and Constitutional Affairs.
+Senator Mobina Jaffer represents the province of British Columbia in the Senate of Canada.
+Appointed to the Senate on June 13, 2001, she is the first Muslim senator, the first African-born senator, and the first senator of South Asian descent.
+Senator Jaffer is Deputy-Chair of the Standing Senate Committee on National Security and Defence and sits as a member of the Rules, Procedures, and the Rights of Parliament, Legal and Constitutional Affairs, and Internal Economy, Budgets and Administration committees.
+Senator Jaffer also chaired the Standing Senate Committee on Human Rights for 8 years.

 Most recently Senator Jaffer chaired a Senate study on the sexual exploitation of children in Canada and the need for national action.
 A champion of Canada’s linguistic bilingualism, she advocates measures to advance the use of English and French in communities across Canada.
 As public safety has assumed a significant place in national debate and policy, Senator Jaffer raised awareness on the abuse of profiling in counterterrorism measures and the fundamental imperative to respect privacy, human rights, and the rule of law.
 Communities are at the heart of any successful policy initiative and progress; Senator Jaffer works to engage communities in protecting human rights, celebrating Canada’s diversity, and promoting progress.